hoijui/JavaOSC/README.markdown

 	cd modules/ui
 	mvn exec:java

-Next, launch SuperCollider, open the file located in the `modules/core/src/main/resources/supercollider/` directory, and load the synthdef into SuperCollider.
+Next, launch SuperCollider (SC), open the file located in the `modules/core/src/main/resources/supercollider/` directory, and load the synthdef into SuperCollider.
 Start the SC local server.
 In the JavaOSC Demo UI, click the "All On" button and start moving the sliders.
 You should hear the sounds change.
-To see what messages the UI is sending, run either the CNMAT dumpOSC, or turn on dumpOSC in SuperCollider.
+To see what messages the UI is sending, run either the CNMAT `dumpOSC`, or turn on dumpOSC in SuperCollider.

 #### ... with PD